tri-cods/tidy-data/sections/extra-credit.md

 Finally, you'll have noticed that the service returns much more than simply the coordinates.
 How to unpack this?

 The result is in JSON, which mean we can parse this as a data object, navigating down the result like a tree.
-To select the first result, for example, we'd select `parseJson(value).results[0].locations[0]`.
+To select the first result, for example, we'd select `parseJson(value).results`.
+To select the first result `parseJson(value).results[0]`.
+And finally to select the first location within the first result: `parseJson(value).results[0].locations[0]`.
+Square bracket notation indicates the index or position within a list.
+The first position is commonly indicated by a 0 in most programming languages.

-To return the latitudinal coordinate and the longitudinal coordinate separated by a comma, we'd use the fancier command:
+Putting it all together -- to return the longitudinal and the latitudinal coordinates separated by a comma, we'll can use the command:

 ```
-parseJson(value).results[0].locations[0].latLng.lng + ',' + parseJson(value).results[0].locations[0].latLng.lat
+parseJson(value).results[0].locations[0].latLng.lat + ',' + parseJson(value).results[0].locations[0].latLng.lng
 ```

 ## Exporting GeoJSON